stefanobspn/ExpenseGram/README.md

 # ExpenseGram
-A simple telegram bot for managing expenses.
+A simple telegram bot for managing my financial.

+Vibecoded, also this is for my personal only.